google/neuroglancer/src/ssao/README.md

 ## Scope

-SSAO is limited to mesh surfaces because only `MeshLayer` and `MultiscaleMeshLayer` supply a view-space normal via the three-argument `emit(color, pickId, viewNormal)` form.
+SSAO is limited to mesh surfaces because `MeshLayer`, `MultiscaleMeshLayer`, and `SingleMeshLayer` supply a view-space normal via the three-argument `emit(color, pickId, viewNormal)` form.
 Annotations are omitted from SSAO because they are glyphs for which 3D shading makes little sense.
 Skeletons are omitted because they are rendered as lines without the surface normals needed for SSAO.
-Single meshes are omitted because their source files (OBJ, VTK) treat normals as optional; a future extension could handle the case where normals are present, sharing code with the other mesh layers.
-The omitted types call the two-argument `emit(color, pickId)` form, which writes the zero sentinel `vec4(0)` to the NORMAL attachment.
+The omitted types call the two-argument
+`emit(color, pickId)` form, which writes the zero sentinel `vec4(0)` to the NORMAL attachment.
 The SSAO shader treats a zero-RGB normal as a no-AO sentinel, so those pixels render at full brightness.
 Highlighted (hovered) mesh segments use the same